w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 import RPC from "./../../components/RPC-Connection";

-:::info Learn about the Parachain Consensus
+:::info Learn about Parachain Consensus

-To fully follow the material on this page, it is recommended to be familiar with the main stages of the [Parachain Protocol](./learn-parachains-protocol.md).
+To fully follow the material on this page, it is recommended to be familiar with the primary stages of the [Parachain Protocol](./learn-parachains-protocol.md).

 :::